 rsync [OPTION...]
 SRC... rsync://[USER@]HOST[:PORT]/DEST

-Usages with just one SRC argument and no DEST argument will list the source files instead of copying.
+Usages with only one SRC argument and no DEST argument list the source files instead of copying.

 |-v, --verbose||increase verbosity|

 |-c, --checksum||skip based on checksum, not mod-time & size|